What are houses in multiple occupation (HMOs)?

-A house in multiple occupation (or ‘HMO’) is a property lived in (as a main residence) by multiple tenants who are not members of a single ‘household‘ (ie a single person, a family, or a couple who live together).
-To be classified as an HMO, a property must:
+A house in multiple occupation (HMO) is a property lived in as a main residence by multiple tenants who are not members of a single ‘household‘ or ‘family’ (ie not a single person, family, or couple who live together).
+HMOs involve at least 3 tenants forming more than one household (in England and Wales) or at least 3 tenants from more than 2 families (in Scotland) living together.
+For more information, including on who forms a household/family, read HMOs.

-HMOs can contain a large number of tenants and, with multiple households involved, it’s important to be aware of who has responsibility for shared spaces and facilities.
+HMOs can contain a large number of tenants and, with multiple households/families involved, it’s important to be aware of who has responsibility for shared spaces and facilities.
 Consequently, landlords of HMOs are often subject to more rules and requirements than other residential landlords.
-For more information, read HMOs.

 HMO licencing